 Danish-Icelandic artist Olafur Eliasson (b.
 1967) puts the experience of viewers at the center of his art.
-Olafur Eliasson: In real life, brings to our attention some of today’s most urgent issues through around 30 artworks created by the artist between 1990 and today: sculptures, photographs, paintings, and installations that play with reflections and shifting colors and challenge the way we navigate and perceive our environment.
-Through materials such as moss, water, glacial ice, fog, light, or reflective metals—sometimes introduced into unexpected spaces, whether a city street or an art gallery—Eliasson encourages viewers to reflect upon their understanding and perception of the physical world that surrounds them.
+Olafur Eliasson: In real life brings to our attention some of today’s most urgent issues through around 30 artworks created by the artista between 1990 and today: sculptures, photographs, paintings, and installations that play with reflections and shifting colors and challenge the way we navigate and perceive our environment.
+Through materials such as moss, water, glacial ice, fog, light, or reflective metals, Eliasson encourages viewers to reflect upon their understanding and perception of the physical world that surrounds them.

-Exhibition organized by the Tate Modern in conjunction with the Guggenheim Museum Bilbao.
+Exhibition organized by the Tate Modern in collaboration with the Guggenheim Museum Bilbao

 Curators: Mark Godfrey and Lucía Agirre